beginning of content

 How is hepatitis C diagnosed?

-Even if you’ve been diagnosed recently, you may have actually caught hepatitis C many years ago.
+Blood tests can show if you have a current infection.
+Even if you were diagnosed recently, you may have caught hepatitis C many years ago.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.